Cat and Dog Teeth Cleaning in Centennial, CO

 Dental care plays a pivotal role in keeping your pet healthy.
 The condition of their teeth and gums affects not only their oral health but the health of their major organ systems as well.
 If their mouth becomes infected, this infection can spread to other areas in the body.
 Consequently, our veterinarians in Centennial consider pet dental care to be an essential service for every patient.
-Since your pet deserves the healthiest life possible, we recommend dental x-rays, professional cat & dog teeth cleaning, and various home care products to enhance their health.
+Since your pet deserves the healthiest life possible, we recommend dental imaging, professional cat & dog teeth cleaning, and various home care products to enhance their health.
 Call us today at (303) 850-9393.

 What Professional Dental Care Involves

 Our pet teeth cleaning and maintenance services are intended for two purposes.
 First, to treat plaque and tartar buildup, gingivitis, dental disease, and other issues.
 Next, the goal is to prevent these conditions from reoccurring.
 For long-term prevention, we recommend using our dental services on a routine basis (as recommended by your veterinarian).

 Our Steps for Improving Your Pet’s Oral Health

 - For a full dental exam, pets must be under general anesthesia.
 This ensures that we can safely and thoroughly examine your pet’s teeth and gums for signs of disease and/or damage.